 10. London: Soho

-Despite suffering many closures, Soho remains London’s most-visited gayborhood, especially along Old Compton Street or Wardour Street, with a succession of pubs, restaurants, clubs and bars catering for the queer community.
-But London's gay life also has escaped Soho's borders: Vauxhall, Hackney and Clapham are also home to some of the biggest and best gay venues in the British capital.
-Find a place in London.
+Despite suffering numerous closures, Soho remains London’s most-visited gayborhood, especially along Old Compton Street and Wardour Street, with a succession of pubs, restaurants, clubs, and bars catering to the queer community.
+However, London's gay life has also expanded beyond Soho's borders: Vauxhall, Hackney, and Clapham are also home to some of the largest and best gay venues in the British capital.
+Find a gay place to stay in London.

 Club Savage, London © Facebook